dotnet/AspNetCore.Docs/aspnetcore/security/key-vault-configuration.md

 * [Quickstart: Set and retrieve a secret from Azure Key Vault by using a .NET web app](/azure/key-vault/quick-create-net)
 * [Tutorial: How to use Azure Key Vault with Azure Windows Virtual Machine in .NET](/azure/key-vault/tutorial-net-windows-virtual-machine)

-::: moniker-end
+:::moniker-end

-::: moniker range="< aspnetcore-3.0"
+:::moniker range="< aspnetcore-6.0"

-This document explains how to use the [Microsoft Azure Key Vault](https://azure.microsoft.com/services/key-vault/) configuration provider to load app configuration values from Azure Key Vault secrets.
+This article explains how to use the [Azure Key Vault](https://azure.microsoft.com/services/key-vault/) configuration provider to load app configuration values from Azure Key Vault secrets.
 Azure Key Vault is a cloud-based service that helps safeguard cryptographic keys and secrets used by apps and services.
 Common scenarios for using Azure Key Vault with ASP.NET Core apps include:

 * Controlling access to sensitive configuration data.
 * Meeting the requirement for FIPS 140-2 Level 2 validated Hardware Security Modules (HSMs) when storing configuration data.